 A business savings account will pay more interest than a checking account, so it can be a good place to park cash on an interim basis.
 You will likely be limited on how many transactions you can make per month without a penalty (typically six), and there may be a monthly minimum balance to maintain.
 Many business owners find using both a business checking and savings account can meet their banking needs.

-How Long Does It Take to Open a Business Bank Account
+How Long Does Opening a Business Bank Account Take?

 If you open up a business bank account — whether it’s checking, savings, or both — the time commitment needed is usually similar to that of a personal checking and savings account.
 It will likely take just a matter of minutes if you have the necessary information on hand.
 You will need to provide some details about yourself, your business, and any additional business owners involved in your enterprise.
 Then, you’ll deposit funds.
 Keep in mind it can take up to seven business days for final approval before you can actually access funds.